nitindantu/15-Essential-Deep-Learning-Projects-with-OneAPI/README.md

 # Deep-Learning-with-OneAPI
-demonstrates hands-on deeplearning projects using keras and pytorch
+Demonstrates hands-on deeplearning projects using keras and pytorch